FAQs

 - The Act specifies that Section 232 investigations must be completed, and a report submitted to the President within 270 days of the investigation being initiated.

-- There are currently a number of section 232 investigations under way:
+- There are currently a number of section 232 investigations under way(external link):

 - Processed critical minerals